 Here are some of the main things you’ll want to think about when looking at a refrigerated van:

-- How many drops you’ll regularly make.
+- How many drops or deliveries will I regularly make?

-- Any other extra specifications.
+- Any other extra specifications for my refrigerated vehicle?

-- How urgently you’ll need the van.
+- How urgently do I need the van?

 So without further ado, let’s take a quick look at each one.